 There is also a button to view the PDF of a paper or publication in full screen mode.

-Publications containing precedents/samples/checklists will have these files included within their appendices.
+Publications and papers containing precedents/samples/checklists will have these files included within their appendices.
 The appendices are downloadable, printable, and are found underneath the PDF viewer for the publication within an expandable menu titled “Appendices”.
-Expanding this menu will open a list of appendices for that publication, usually in Word doc version.
-Note: Only publications have appendices – papers do not.
+Expanding this menu will open a list of appendices for that publication or paper, usually in Word doc version.